giantswarm/docs/src/content/general/architecture/capi/index.md

 ---
 linkTitle: Cluster-API-Architecture
 title: The Giant Swarm Platform Architecture
-description: Architecture overview explaining how our Platform is built it.
+description: Architecture overview explaining how our Platform is built and what services do we offer.
 weight: 30
 menu:
   main: